peterhontaru/Piano-Journal/EDA-and-modelling.md

 * good for non-linearity
 * however, variable importance can be biased if categorical variables have few levels (toward high levels) or are correlated

+The model selected had the mtry parameter (number of randomly selected variables used at each split) equal to 6.

 ```
 ##